From IC Layout to Die Photo: A CNN-Based Data-Driven Approach: Introduction

 As for lithography simulation, there are two categories of conventional approaches: physics-level rigorous simulation and compact model-based simulation \cite{watanabe2017accurate,ye2019lithogan}.
-Rigorous simulation methods simulate physical effects of materials to accurately predict a fabricated wafer image and thus are very time-consuming \cite{taflove2005computational,lucas1996efficient}.
-On the contrary, a compact model-based simulation method follows loosely physical phenomena to chase a faster computational speed by exploiting complicated, parameter-dependent, non-linear functions.
+Rigorous simulation methods simulate physical effects of materials to accurately predict a fabricated circuit and thus are very time-consuming \cite{taflove2005computational,lucas1996efficient}.
+On the contrary, a compact model-based simulation method follows loosely physical phenomena to obtain a faster computational speed by exploiting complicated, parameter-dependent, non-linear functions.
 Different from traditional methods, we aim at developing a convolutional neural network (CNN) based approach, which learns the parametric model of physical and chemical phenomena of a fabrication process directly from a training dataset containing pairs of IC layouts and their corresponding SEM images.
-Based on the learned network model, we can predict a fabricated wafer image more accurately and efficiently than conventional methods.
+Based on the learned CNN model, we can predict a fabricated circuit shape more accurately and efficiently than traditional methods.

-Moreover, fab-engineers usually optimize a mask pattern by iteratively modifying the layout design based on its lithography simulations.
+Moreover, fab-engineers usually optimize a mask pattern by iteratively modifying a layout design based on its lithography simulations.
 However, rule-based lithography simulations resort to linear combinations of optical computations derived from several similar yet not identical historical fab-models.
-The simulation reliability largely relies on a rich amount of historical fabrication data in the database, which is, however, very costly because ground-truth fab-models need to be gathered by fabricating a layout pattern with all process variations exhaustively.
+The simulation reliability largely relies on a rich amount of costly historical fabrication data because ground-truth fab-models need to be gathered by fabricating a layout pattern with all process variations exhaustively.
 Nevertheless, fab-plants do not typically build models with exhaustive data but, instead, select nominal plus some relatively small number of specific process-window conditions over a limited number of test structures and then build models based on that.
 This fact may make current standard unreliable for new layout design patterns.